wdk-docs/nest-docs/content/graphql/field-middleware.md

 }
 ```

+!!! warning

-> warning **Warning** In case enhancers are enabled at the field resolver level ([read more](/graphl//other-features#execute-enhancers-at-the-field-resolver-level)), field middleware functions will run before any interceptors, guards, etc., **bounded to the method** (but after the root-level enhancers registered for query or mutation handlers).
+    In case enhancers are enabled at the field resolver level ([read more](/graphl//other-features#execute-enhancers-at-the-field-resolver-level)), field middleware functions will run before any interceptors, guards, etc., **bounded to the method** (but after the root-level enhancers registered for query or mutation handlers).

 ## Global field middleware